What is IELTS?

 IELTS courses, classes, books, and free resource materials are available at Global Village IELTS Test Centre: Calgary based IELTS Test Preparation, Victoria Based IELTS Test Preparation

 What are the testing locations that Global Village Canada offers?

 IELTS Calgary and IELTS Victoria are well-established and have been serving candidates for over 10 years.
 We conduct tests at Global Village Test Centre in Calgary, Global Village Victoria IELTS Centre, NIC Courtenay-Comox Campus, and VIU Nanaimo Campus.

 When can I take an IELTS test in Victoria, Calgary or Nanaimo?

 Visit our Dates & Locations page to see when the next Academic and General Training modules are available.

 How much does it cost to take the test?

 The IELTS test fee for Global Village Victoria and Global Village Test Centre in Calgary is $325 CAD including taxes.
-The IELTS test fee for Nanaimo location is $343.00 CAD including taxes.
+The IELTS test fee for Nanaimo and Courtenay-Comox locations is $355.00 CAD including taxes.